Asia and the Pacific Region

 Sri Lanka: OPDAT provides technical assistance to Sri Lankan authorities to investigate and prosecute drug trafficking, human trafficking, money laundering, and cybercrime scams aimed to harm Americans.
 OPDAT’s expertise increases Sri Lanka’s interception of drugs destined for the United States and advances mutual legal assistance and international cooperation on transnational crimes.
 In September 2024, OPDAT led the passage of amendments to Sri Lanka’s criminal procedure code to allow for plea agreements and negotiated sentences.

-Southeast Asia Regional: OPDAT provides technical law enforcement support in Southeast Asia to dismantle organized crime groups engaged in transnational smuggling and trafficking of natural resources and related financial crimes.
-These encompass OPDAT assistance to government officials in Cambodia, Laos, Indonesia, Malaysia, Mongolia, the Philippines, Thailand, and Vietnam to disrupt criminal groups and cartels that exchange illicit natural resource goods for smuggled banned goods and fentanyl precursors across U.S. borders to infiltrate U.S. online marketplaces.
-OPDAT also protects U.S. supply chains of critical minerals from exploitation and works with governments to be compliant with the Convention on the Illegal Trade in Endangered Species of Wild Flora and Fauna.
+Southeast Asia Regional: OPDAT provides technical law enforcement support in Southeast Asia to dismantle transnational organized crime groups and protect the U.S. from threats against U.S. security and economic interests.
+The program has expanded to encompass Foreign Terrorist Organizations (FTOs) and other transnational criminal organizations (TCOs) that engage in trade fraud, illegal transshipment and smuggling of goods, and facilitating crimes such as drug trafficking, money laundering, financial crimes, human trafficking, and cybercrime.
+This regional program includes OPDAT assistance to government officials in Cambodia, Laos, Indonesia, Malaysia, Mongolia, the Philippines, Thailand, and Vietnam to disrupt criminal groups and cartels that exchange illicit goods for smuggled, banned goods and fentanyl precursors across U.S. borders to infiltrate U.S. online marketplaces.
+OPDAT also protects U.S. supply chains of critical minerals from exploitation.